Spring and Autumn period: Attempts at peace (579)

-Hegemony of Wu (506–496 BCE)
+Hegemony of Wu (506–496)

-In 506 BCE King Helü ascended the throne of Wu.
-With the help of Wu Zixu and Sun Zi, the author of The Art of War, he launched major offensives against the state of Chu.
+In 506, King Helü ascended the throne of Wu.
+With the help of Wu Zixu and Sun Tzu, the author of The Art of War, he launched major offensives against the state of Chu.
 They prevailed in five battles, one of which was the Battle of Boju, and conquered the capital Ying.
 However, Chu managed to ask the state of Qin for help, and after being defeated by Qin, the vanguard general of Wu troops, Fugai, a younger brother of Helü, led a rebellion.
 After beating Fugai, Helü was forced to leave Chu.
 Fugai later retired to Chu and settled there.
-King Helü died during an invasion of Yue in 496 BCE.
-Some sources list him as one of the Five Hegemons.
+King Helü died during an invasion of Yue in 496.
+Some sources such as the Confucian text Bai Hu Tong list him as one of the Five Hegemons.

 He was succeeded by his son King Fuchai of Wu, who nearly destroyed the Yue state, imprisoning King Goujian of Yue.
 Subsequently, Fuchai defeated Qi and extended Wu influence into central China.

-In 499 BCE, the philosopher Confucius was made acting prime minister of Lu.
+In 499, the philosopher Confucius was made acting prime minister of Lu.
 He is traditionally (if improbably) considered the author or editor of the Spring and Autumn annals, from which much of the information for this period is drawn.
 After only two years he was forced to resign and spent many years wandering between different states before returning to Lu.
 After returning to Lu he did not resume a political career, preferring to teach.
-Tradition holds that it was in this time he edited or wrote the Five Classics, including the Spring and Autumn.
+Tradition holds that it was in this time he edited or wrote the Five Classics, including the Spring and Autumn Annals.

-Hegemony of Yue (496–465 BCE)
+Hegemony of Yue (496–465)

-In 482 BCE, King Fuchai of Wu held an interstate conference to solidify his power base, but Yue captured the Wu capital.
-Fuchai rushed back but was besieged and died when the city fell in 473 BCE.
+In 482, King Fuchai of Wu held an interstate conference to solidify his power base, but Yue captured the Wu capital.
+Fuchai rushed back but was besieged and died when the city fell in 473.
 Yue then concentrated on weaker neighbouring states, rather than the great powers to the north.
 With help from Wu's enemy Chu, Yue was able to be victorious after several decades of conflict.
-King Goujian destroyed and annexed Wu in 473 BCE, after which he was recognized as hegemon.
+King Goujian destroyed and annexed Wu in 473, after which he was recognized as hegemon.

-The Zuo Commentary, Guoyu and Shiji provide almost no information about Goujian's subsequent reign or policies.
+The Zuozhuan, Guoyu and Shiji provide almost no information about Goujian's subsequent reign or policies.
 What little is said is told from the perspective of other states, such as Duke Ai of Lu trying to enlist Yue's help in a coup against the Three Huan.
 Sima Qian notes that Goujian reigned on until his death, and that afterwards his descendants—for whom no biographical information is given—continued to rule for six generations before the state was finally absorbed into Chu during the Warring States period.

 Partition of Jin

-After the great age of Jin power, the Jin dukes began to lose authority over their nobles.
-A full-scale civil war between 497 and 453 BCE ended with the elimination of most noble lines; the remaining aristocratic families divided Jin into three successor states: Han, Wei, and Zhao.
-This is the last event recorded in the Zuo Commentary.
+After the great age of Jin power, the Jin rulers began to lose authority over their ministerial lineages.
+A full-scale civil war between 497 and 453 ended with the elimination of most noble lines; the remaining aristocratic families divided Jin into three successor states: Han, Wei and Zhao.
+This is the last event recorded in the Zuozhuan.